ImKyle4815/ArtifactEnsemble/README.md

 - Artifact of Summit:
     Automatically activates one mountain shrine every stage, plus an additional for each completed loop.
 - Artifact of Reanimation:
-    All dead players are revived at the beginning of each teleporter event.
+    Revives all dead players at the beginning of each teleporter event.
 - Artifact of Trade:
-    Starts the run in the space bazaar, and spawns the blue portal every stage.
+    Spawns the blue portal every stage.

 ## Other Features:
 - No bazaar kickout: